wensheng/JuicyRaspberryPie/doc/using-api-forge.md

 # How to use JuicyRaspberryPie API on Forge

-(**Please note I use  version 1.14.4, which at the time of this writing is the latest version of Spigot.
+(**Please note as an example I use version 1.14.4, which at the time of this writing is the latest version of Forge.
 You should replace `1.14.4` with whatever version you want to use**)

 ## Forge Installation
 1. Go to https://files.minecraftforge.net/, select 1.14.4 from left menu pane.